fnasimbd/fnasimbd.github.io/_drafts/blog/map-reduce.md

 Outside the syntactic differences, other languages implement map and reduce more or less the same way.

-**Map-reduce Input Functions and _Closures_**<br><br>An obvious question raises when the input functions access data (variables) out of their scope.
+**Map-reduce Input Functions and _Closures_**<br><br>As we have seen, map and reduce takes functions as input.
+An obvious question arises when the input functions access data (variables) out of their scope.
 That brings us to _closures_.
 As I said earlier, map and reduce are concepts imported from functional languages where all data are passed as parameters.
 Closure itself is a complex idea and deserves separate treatment.
 You may consult the following references: this stackoverflow [answer](https://stackoverflow.com/a/7464475/615119) for a short introduction and MDN [reference](://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures) for extensive treatment.
 {: .notice--info}

 Map-Reduce Index in RavenDB Document Database